-Each parent/guardian and student have his/her own account.
-For parents and guardians, this single account allows for viewing of information for all students in the household.
+Each parent/guardian and student have their own account.
+For parents and guardians, this account allows access to view information for all students in the household.
 If a parent needs to set up their Parent Portal account for the first time, they will need an activation key from the student's building office staff.
 Once they have this key, they will create their own username and password.
 Students log on to the Portal using the same credentials they use to log on to the computer.
 Infinite Campus Parent Portal